 For castle information, please visit Bunratty Castle & Folk Bark

 The Café at King John’s Castle – Limerick

 Not going to lie, I think I enjoyed the café more than King John’s Castle itself.
-I do understand that this castle was under disrepair for centuries but it was more of an interactive display with educational videos than anything else.
+I do understand that this castle was under disrepair for centuries, but it was more of an interactive display with educational videos than anything else.
 The main reason I returned to Limerick was that I wanted to visit King John’s castle.
-Keith had traced his roots back to King John’s bastard son and my response was to that was “Of course that would be your lineage!”.
+Keith (former husband) had traced his roots back to King John’s bastard son, and my response to that was “Of course you would be related to his bastard son”.

 After learning more about Limerick than I ever thought I would, I found myself inside the café and gift shop.
-Of course I was hungry and decided on something simple, a sausage roll, crisps and a cup of Americano.
+Of course I was hungry, and decided on something simple- a sausage roll, crisps, and a cup of Americano.
 I actually do like sausage rolls, as we do not have them in the States.
-So yes, I may have enjoyed the café more than the castle.
+So yes, I may have enjoyed the café more than the castle itself.

 Dinner at Sakura Japanese Restaurant – Cork